 Resetting network settings on your iPhone erases all the Bluetooth, Wi-Fi, VPN, and Cellular settings on your iPhone and restores them to factory defaults.
 Rather than tracking down a specific Bluetooth or Wi-Fi problem on your iPhone, we’ll attempt to completely erase it.
 After performing this reset, you’ll have to reenter your Wi-Fi passwords and reconnect your Bluetooth devices.

-To reset network settings on your iPhone, go to Settings -> General -> Reset and tap Reset Network Settings.
+To reset network settings on your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings again to confirm the reset.
 Your iPhone will turn off, reset its network settings, then turn back on.

 Contact Apple Support